ubernostrum/interviewer-hell/squares/README.rst

 fact that the square of a natural number, ``n``, is equal to the sum of the first ``n`` consecutive odd natural numbers.
 The approach, then, is to calculate a series of sums of consecutive odd integers, and see if the given input occurs among them.
-If the input ``n`` has not been found by the time the sum exceeds ``n``, it returns false.
+If the input has not been found by the time the sum exceeds the input, it returns false.

 A second, less-obfuscated implementation is provided in the file ``SquareDetector.java``, but the Python solution should be preferred